threefoldfoundation/info_sdk/src/10. Marketplace/generic_container.md

 ![generic_10](./img/generic_10.png)

-We can choose the farms on which the container can be deployed on.
-The farms are basically a group of nodes where multiple solutions can be deployed on them.
-We can either choose the farm name from the drop down list or leave it empty to randomly choose any farm.
+We could choose the farms on which the container could be deployed on.
+The farms are basically a group of nodes where multiple solutions could be deployed on them.
+We could either choose the farm name from the drop down list or leave it empty to randomly choose any farm.

 #### Choosing the private IP address of the container